The church does a lot of things well, but one area where we sometimes drop the ball is money.

 Okay, next verse:

 And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.
-(2 Cor.
-9:8)
+(2 Corinthians 9:8)

 Note the order: God blesses you abundantly, then out of that abundance you are able to bless others.
 God leads and we respond.
 I know that’s deep theology right there.
 Some people can’t see it because they read it backwards, as in, you give abundantly then God will bless you.